 It’s quite easy to spend days exploring the islands without spending a dime other than on food and gas.
 Add in a few days of leisurely enjoying resort amenities, and it means activities don’t have to break the bank compared to other travel expenses.

 That said, a trip here is often a once-in-a-lifetime experience, so families tend to want to do and see it all while here.
-A few favorite bucket list activities include surf lessons, which can cost around $100-200 per person for an hour or two.
-A family of four will pay around $75 total when they visit Pearl Harbor.
+A favorite bucket list activity can include surf lessons, which can cost around $100-200 per person for an hour or two.
+You may also want to visit Pearl Harbor.
 See more suggestions on things to do in Oahu with kids.

 Of course, for a vacation this expensive, you want to make sure you purchase travel insurance.